 Guess what April 22nd is?
 Exactly — Earth Day!
-Here at SaltyLama, we’re big fans of our beautiful blue marble.
-Naturally, Earth Day is one of our faves!
-Earth Day is an annual event on April 22 to demonstrate support for environmental protection.
-This day of consciousness first took place April 22, 1970, and now includes a wide range of events coordinated globally by EarthDay.org.
+An annual event to demonstrate support for environmental protection, it first took place April 22, 1970, and now includes a wide range of events coordinated globally by EarthDay.org.
 One of the most popular worldwide celebrations, recent Earth Day initiatives have drawn more than one billion people in more than 193 countries.

 For a little historical context, in 1969 at a United Nations Educational, Scientific and Cultural Organization (UNESCO) Conference in San Francisco, peace activist John McConnell proposed a day to honor the Earth and the concept of peace.
 McConnell proposed the day should be observed on March 21, 1970, the first day of spring in the northern hemisphere.